x3rAx/svelte-kit-isolated-stores/README.md

 `load` function is only ever run in the browser.

-For example any event handlers do usually not run on the server and you should avoid async code in your component initialization during SSR anyway, as it will not effect the rendered page HTML.
+For example any event handlers do usually not run on the server and you should avoid async code in your component initialization (outside the `load` function) during SSR anyway, as it will not effect the rendered page HTML.

 Also Svelte's `onMount()` function is only run in the browser.